First-Year Writing Seminar - ENG 1111

 In First-Year Writing Seminars students learn to write in ways that emphasize clarity, coherence, intellectual force, and stylistic control.
 All seminars pursue this common aim through small classes, with a maximum of sixteen students, and adherence to a program-wide set of guidelines.
 The seminars require at least six formal essays, totaling ca. 25-30 pages of polished prose.
 The essays go through a process of development under the instructor's guidance (e.g. revision, peer review, responses to readings, etc.).
 Reading assignments are kept under 75 pages per week to permit regular, concentrated work on writing.
 All students meet in at least two individual conferences with the instructor.

-English 1168 - Health in the age of AI: Exploring the nexus of medicine, society and technology
+English 1168 - Exploring the nexus of medicine, society and technology

-This course uses a socio-cultural perspective to explore the interface between medicine and technology.
-Discussions of multi-genre texts revolve around issues of agency, ethical decision making, and challenges to the wellbeing of patients and health care providers.
-Since this is a writing intensive seminar, you will be required to submit 4 formal essays in addition to shorter assignments.
+This course uses a socio-cultural perspective to explore clinical practice in the age of AI.
+Discussions of multi-genre texts revolve around issues related to agency, empathy, responsibility, and ethical dilemmas faced by patients and healthcare providers.
+Since this is a writing intensive seminar, you will be required to submit four formal essays in addition to shorter assignments.

 English 1111 - Beyond the Bones: Taking the Pulse of Literature and Society